 Some people cannot bear the thought of anything removable in their mouths; they equate this with old age.
 Something removable in the upper anterior part of the mouth will not be as appealing to a patient as a fixed bridge or an implant.
 If the person is so self conscious that he or she won’t smile, I feel this may be worse than the potential negative effect of an implant (see past newsletter on Self Image and Treatment Choices).
 It is important to consider the whole body and person.

 6. What is the Status of the Rest of the Mouth?

 When placing a titanium implant, I recommend that there be no other metals in the mouth, so as to minimize both corrosion and electrical currents.
 In Whole-Body Dentistry we are always juggling the pros and cons of what we do.
 For instance, if there are no lower molars present, and patients cannot properly chew their food, something must be done.
 For many, a removable partial denture will not be comfortable.
 Also the chewing forces of removable partial dentures are not nearly equal to those of natural teeth.
 Only an implant will approximate the force and function of natural teeth.
 Being able to eat nutritious food may be more important a concern than the potential negatives of an implant.

-Clinically, I use EAV testing on patients considering implants.
+Clinically, I use EAV testing (Watch video) on patients considering implants.
 If I find issues, I correct them.
 When patients have been brought to a high level of health and they are generally of a robust constitution, they generally tolerate implants very well.
 Can this tolerance for the implant change with time?
 I believe this is possible.
 Age, illness and emotional trauma may affect the status of the implant, just as these factors may affect the person generally.
 I recommend periodic checking of the implant with EAV testing.

 © 2010, Mark A. Breiner, DDS